tripal/tripal_blast/README.md

 This module provides a basic interface to allow your users to utilize your server's NCBI BLAST+.

-Specifically it provides two forms, one for nucleotide queries and another for protein queries.
-Currently only blastn and blastp are supported but in the future you will be able to select either a nucleotide or a protein database to BLAST against regardless of the type of query and this module will decide which BLAST program to use based on the combination of query/database type (ie: if you selected a protein database on the nucleotide BLAST form then blastx would be used).
+Specifically it provides blast program-specific forms (blastn, blastp, tblastn, blastx are supported).
+In the future, there will be a single form where you will be able to select either a nucleotide or a protein database to BLAST against regardless of the type of query and it will decide which BLAST program to use based on the combination of query/database type (ie: if you selected a protein database on the nucleotide BLAST form then blastx would be used).

 BLAST submissions result in the creation of Tripal jobs which then need to run from the command-line.
-This ensures that long running BLASTS will not cause page time-outs but does add some management overhead and might result in longer waits for users depending on how often you have cron set to run Tripal jobs.
+This ensures that long running BLASTs will not cause page time-outs but does add some management overhead and might result in longer waits for users depending on how often you have cron set to run Tripal jobs.
-A Tripal Jobs Daemon is under development to allow these jobs to be run almost as soon as they are submitted.
+You can alternatively use the [Tripal Jobs Daemon](https://github.com/tripal/tripal/tree/7.x-3.x/tripal_daemon) to automate running of Tripal Jobs reducing user wait time and your own workload.

 The BLAST results page is an expandable summary table with each hit being listed as a row in the table with query/hit/e-value information.
 The row can then be expanded to include additional information including the alignment.
-Download formats are under development to allow users to download these results in the familiar tabular or HTML NCBI formats.
+Download formats are allow users to download these results in the familiar tabular, GFF3 or HTML NCBI formats.

 Highlighted Functionality
 -------------------------
- - Supports blastn and blastp with separate forms depending upon the query type.
+ - Supports blastn, blastp, tblastn, and blastx with separate forms depending upon the query type.
  - Simple interface allowing users to paste or upload a query sequence and then select from available databases.
 Additionally, a FASTA file can be uploaded for use as a database to BLAST against.